Park and Reserve Walks

 Where can I park for the Taradale Walkway?

-Free parking at Anderson Park, the Taradale shopping precinct, Pettigrew Green Arena, and multiple residential access points.
+Free parking is available at Anderson Park, the Taradale shopping precinct, Pettigrew Green Arena and multiple residential access points.

 Is the Taradale Walkway free?